 Plan questions to ask the interviewer.
-Asking questions during your interview shows that you're interested in the role.
-As a marketing manager candidate, show that you're interested in learning the company's current marketing efforts and how you can help improve them.
+Asking questions during your interview shows that you’re interested in the role.
+As a marketing manager candidate, show that you’re interested in learning the company’s current marketing efforts and how you can help improve them.

-Go the whole nine yards with your interview outfit.
+Dress professionally.
 Wearing business formal attire shows that you know how to look professional, which is important for this client-facing position.
 Choose a modest outfit that is clean, freshly pressed and well-fitting.

-Practice confident body language.
+Practise confident body language.
 When working in a management position, you need to have a confident presence.
 Before your interview, practise sitting up straight, making direct eye contact and relaxing your face.

 Salary figures reflect data listed on Indeed Salaries at time of writing.
-Salaries may vary depending on the hiring organisation and a candidate's experience, academic background and location.
+Salaries may vary depending on the hiring organisation and a candidate’s experience, academic background and location.